ABOUT

 Other activities under the Drama Festival umbrella include an annual Short Works Competition in Diné and English for both adults and youth, short and long workshops on themed topics, and opportunities for poets and storytellers.

-NEW!
-RESOURCES - IN PRINT
+THEATER - IN PRINT

 Check our our list of theater resources in print form: critical studies of Native American and Indigenous Theater, play anthologies, and single playwright collections.
 More resources to come including by video and audio.
 Download the resource list here.